-Republicans aren't done with Obamacare repeal
+Republicans push ahead with Obamacare repeal

 It's important to note that Republicans have been this close before.

-The Senate GOP was only one vote shy of passing the so-called skinny repeal bill in July when Arizona Republican Sen. John McCain cast his "no" vote.
+The Senate GOP was only one vote shy of passing the so-called skinny repeal bill in July when McCain cast his "no" vote.
 It's entirely possible that Republicans could get right up to 49 votes again and still fail to get the final, crucial vote.
-All eyes are on Alaska Sen. Lisa Murkowski and Maine Sen. Susan Collins, who along with McCain, were the three Republicans to sink the skinny repeal.
+All eyes are on Murkowski and Maine Sen. Susan Collins, who along with McCain, were the three Republicans to sink the skinny repeal.

 Sen. Rand Paul, a Republican from Kentucky, has already made it clear he won't support the latest version of the bill.
 In a Twitter tirade Friday, Paul wrote: "#GrahamCassidy sales pitch: if you like your Obamacare you can keep your Obamacare.
 No thanks."